nextflow-io/website/content/blog/2021/integrating-nextflow-with-git-hosting-solutions.md

 }
 ```

+Note: Make sure to enclose the provider name with `'` if it containes a `-` or a
+blank character.

 As of the 21.09.0-edge release, Nextflow integrates with the following Git providers:

 ## GitHub

-[GithHub](https://github.com) is one of the most well known Git providers and is home to some of the most popular open-source Nextflow pipelines from the [nf-core](https://github.com/nf-core/) community project.
+[GitHub](https://github.com) is one of the most well known Git providers and is home to some of the most popular open-source Nextflow pipelines from the [nf-core](https://github.com/nf-core/) community project.

 If you wish to use Nextflow code from a **public** repository hosted on GitHub.com, then you don't need to provide credentials  (`user` and `password`) to pull code from the repository.
 However, if you wish to interact with a private repository or are running into GitHub API rate limits for public repos, then you must provide elevated access to Nextflow by specifying your credentials in the `scm` file.

 It is worth noting that [GitHub recently phased out Git password authentication](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/#what-you-need-to-do-today) and now requires that users supply a more secure GitHub-generated *Personal Access Token* for authentication.
-With Nextflow, you can specify your `personal access token` in the `password` field.
+With Nextflow, you can specify your *personal access token* in the `password` field.

 ```groovy
 providers {